Sphere of influence (astrodynamics): Models

 In the patched conic approximation, once an object leaves the planet's SOI, the primary/only gravitational influence is the Sun (until the object enters another body's SOI).
 Because the definition of rSOI relies on the presence of the Sun and a planet, the term is only applicable in a three-body or greater system and requires the mass of the primary body to be much greater than the mass of the secondary body.
 This changes the three-body problem into a restricted two-body problem.

 Table of selected SOI radii

 The table shows the values of the sphere of gravity of the bodies of the solar system in relation to the Sun (with the exception of the Moon which is reported relative to Earth):

-An important understanding to be drawn from the above table is that "Sphere of Influence" here is "Primary".
+An important understanding to be drawn from this table is that "Sphere of Influence" here is "Primary".
 For example, though Jupiter is much larger in mass than say, Neptune, its Primary SOI is much smaller due to Jupiter's much closer proximity to the Sun.